-Now that we have some idea of what we’re looking for in our nano reef aquarium tank, let’s take a look at three popular options and some of their pros and cons.
+Now that we have some idea of what we’re looking for in our tiny tank test, let’s take a look at four of the most popular brands and review some of their pros and cons.

 This 5-gallon tank from Fluval is adorably small.
 With a truly teensy 5 gallon capacity, this aquarium straddles the line between a “nano tank” and a “pico tank.”

 Included are the 5-gallon tank, a built-in 3-stage filtration system featuring mechanical, biological, and chemical filtration, and a 11000K LED light suitable for coral growth.

 The tank is very attractive, with the three-stage filtration system partitioned off to one side and masked with a subtle honeycomb pattern, keeping the focus on the beauty within the tank.

 Out of the box, the Evo V setup gives you most of what you need to get a reef going.
 You’ll also need to get a heater and nano protein skimmer sold separately.
 Other than that, the essentials are all included for getting started.

 Many customers have reported quickly outgrowing the relatively low output of the included LED light and upgrading to something a bit more capable as their corals began to mature.